-Join Visual Arts Nova Scotia in celebrating our 40th Anniversary!
+Thanks for joining Visual Arts Nova Scotia in celebrating our 40th Anniversary!
 VANS was started in November 1976 with a road trip across Nova Scotia to connect with artists and communities.
-For our 40th year we will focus on offering more accessible and engaging programming across the province.
-This includes the expansion of our existing programs and the addition of special initiatives.
+For our 40th year we focused on offering more accessible and engaging programming across the province.
+This included the expansion of our existing programs and the addition of special initiatives.

-Check this page for a list of special 40th Anniversary events and activities happening around the province this year.
+Check this page for a list of the special 40th Anniversary events and activities around the province in 2107.

 MOVING FORWARD, LOOKING B(L)ACK: Visual Art in Nova Scotia